We are going to begin this sermon in Jeremiah 17:9.

-Now if he did not feel that way why would He tell Timothy, in verse 5, to withdraw from such people as he just described?
+If he did not feel that way, why would He tell Timothy in verse 5 to withdraw from such people as he just described?
 If Paul did not intend for that to apply right at the moment, was Timothy going to live all the way to Christ's return?
 Not in the least.
 Paul meant it right then.
 You look at the list that is given there, and you see that Paul was talking about circumstances in his day.
 They already existed.
 They still exist right to this time, because every one of these nineteen qualities are expressions of our deceitful heart.

 What I am getting at here is that cultures come and cultures go.
 Any of you who have read the book The Fourth Turning know this is true.
 These men show that there are four general cycles history, in Britain and in the United States especially, goes through repeatedly.
 They come and go.
 That is exactly the sense of what Paul has written in II Timothy 3, and so we see then why Paul would write something like he did in verse 13.
 They are going to intensify, and then they will ebb.
 And then they will increase, and then they will ebb, and so forth, but they are always there regardless of when Christians live.